Fatemahzahra-Moorji/web102_prework/README.md

 [Loom] (https://loom.com) fro macOS with Chrom Extension

 ## Notes
-None - instructions were quite easy and clear to understand.
+Instructions were quite easy and clear to understand.

 ## License